How to Keep Track of IT Assets in a Remote World

 What exactly are considered IT assets?

 In simple terms, they are all of the IT resources (hardware, software, and licenses) which are used by the company to conduct business and are typically managed by the IT team.
-It is crucial for every organizations to keep track of all IT assets and resources to reduce the likelihood of potential business impacts due to breakage, loss or breach.
+It is crucial for every organization to keep track of all IT assets and resources to reduce the likelihood of potential business impacts due to breakage, loss or breach.
 Many people find themselves asking, what is the best way to keep track of IT assets in a remote world?

 Keeping track of IT assets involves not only keeping track of the number of software licenses and hardware assets in use but also the ones which are not in use to help avoid unneeded expenditures.
 It is essential to maintain information on software licensing, the cost of software and assets and the cost of maintenance and repairs.
 Doing so can help the company decide what to keep, what needs to be replaced, how many software licenses are needed, which maintenance contracts are needed and other important financial decisions.
 Having a detailed and up to date inventory of all your company’s hardware and software resources and which are currently in use makes purchasing and management decisions easier.
 Lets take a look at How to Keep Track of IT Assets in a Remote World.